paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

   * As part of the changes made regarding the [Regression Metrics], a additional scatter plot for analyzing the residuals was included.
-  * Additionally, now different regression metrics can be visualized using the Regression Cube.
+  * Additionally, now different regression metrics can be visualized using the 3D Regression Heat Map.

 </i></font>